VedShh/BlueStampEngineeringProject/index.md

 **Challenges:**
+I have faced many challenges during this final miletsone.
+The first major one is when I realized that my model was not doing well in the testing data.
+As explained above, I had to restart my model and decided to classify the data in a more distinct way.
+I seperated the shoulder movements that had little to no overlap.
+I decided to do excerises because different excerises specifically target different parts of the shoulder so it would be the most efficient way to create the classes.
+When the classes and data overlap, your model can become innacurate.

 **What's next?**
 Now that I have finished my project I can start working on my modifications.
 Some ideas that I have so far is: